 A little bit about me . . .

+I’m a historian, educator, and writer.
 I recently received by Ph.D. in Modern History from the University of St Andrews.
 My dissertation, “Making an Atlantic North Carolina: Scottish Networks in the Eighteenth Century,” explored how Scottish families who settled in North Carolina helped develop it as a colony that was connected all around the Atlantic world.
 I am currently a lecturer in history at Cape Fear Community College in Wilmington, NC.

 Before I began my Ph.D. in Scotland, I received a Bachelor of Arts in History with an Anthropology minor (2009) and an MA in American History (2012) at the University of North Carolina Wilmington.
 I have taught at Cape Fear Community College, UNC Wilmington, and University of St Andrews on various undergraduate and continuing education courses in history.
 I have also worked as a freelance consulting historian for local historical sites and organizations.